Argo-Student-Robotics-Team/WebGUI/README.md

 # WebGUI

-Due to raspberry pi camera module limitation it is required for it to run **RPiOS**.
+Due to raspberry pi camera module limitation it is required for it to run **Raspberry Pi OS (64-bit)**.

 Installing necessary modules: